DanielHearn/danielhearn.github.io/src/blog/content/blog/death_valley/index.md

   [
-    "Limited cards overall and number of cards per type can make some tableau combinations rare or difficult to aim for.", "Lacks the complexity of other button shy/18 card games due to limited mechanics on each card", "Only one expansion means less replayability",
+    "Limited cards overall and number of cards per type can make some tableau combinations rare or difficult to aim for.", "Lacks the complexity of other button shy/18 card games due to limited mechanics on each card", "Solo bot does not calculate card effects so only receives flat points from them", "Only one expansion means less replayability",
   ]
 buy_links: